Supercars cans Gen3 tyre upgrade

 In any event, Dunlop’s Fitzsimons is confident that the existing tyres are up to the job, confirmed by data compiled after six events – the halfway mark of the Repco Supercars Championship.

 “The working window of the current tyres is enormous,” Fitzsimons told Speedcafe.
-‘The flexibility is very good.
+“The flexibility is very good.

 “The tyres’ capabilities keep ticking every box.”